DeicPro/Android-Script-Auto-updater/README.md

 #3• Edit your script

 3.1• Add the code of SH-OTA.sh in your script

 3.2• Put the link of your future modified version.sh file, example:

 	cloud="https://www.your_site.com/version.sh"

 #4• Edit version.sh file

-4.1• Put the latest version of your script, example:
+4.1• Write the latest version of your script, example:

 	version="1.0_stable"